nishiki/manage-password/README.md

 # Manage your passwords!

 MPW is a little software which stores your passwords in an GPG encrypted file.
-MPW can sync your password with a MPW Server.
+MPW can synchronize your password with a MPW Server or via SSH.

 # Installation